Personal Injury -

 If you or a loved one has been injured due to preventable medical error, retain an experienced medical negligence lawyer with the experience and financial resources to properly pursue your medical malpractice claim.

-To ensure you receive the full recovery you and your family deserves, you should contact an experienced medical negligence attorney.
-Call The Atlanta Serious Injury Lawyer, Terance Madden, at 770-978-6711.
+To ensure you receive the full recovery you and your family deserves, you should contact an experienced medical negligence attorney in Atlanta.
+Call Atlanta’s skilled injury attorney, Terance Madden, at 770-978-6711.
 Turning Injury To Cash: Visit our law firm at our website: www.tmaddenlaw.com.

 T. Madden & Associates | www.tmaddenlaw.com | 770-978-6711Back to Blog